gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-08-bender-2-bend-harder-for-playdate.md

 - [Super ICARUS](https://play.date/games/icarus/)
   - an innovative hybrid survival-racing game

-I also have a bunch of games at [gingerbeardman.itch.io](https://gingerbeardman.itch.io)
+I also have a bunch of other games at [gingerbeardman.itch.io](https://gingerbeardman.itch.io) for both Playdate and Mac/Windows.